 Two major examples include Individualized Housing Options and Supportive Housing as an Evidenced-Based practice for persons with a serious mental illness.
-These and other best practices that will increase choice and integration will be reviewed on an ongoing basis.
+These and other best practices that will increase choice and integration involve counties, providers, and tribes and will be reviewed on an ongoing basis.

-• By March 31, 2014 establish a baseline and set annual goals to increase the number of counties providing Individualized Housing Options43 (thereby increasing the number of persons in Individualized Housing Options).
+• By March 31, 2014 establish a baseline and set annual goals to increase the number of counties providing Individualized Housing Options (thereby increasing the number of persons in